saulpierotti/markdown_notebook/DRD1.md

 * Infinium probes have as a last nucletide the one that pairs with the methylated site
 * A single-base reation extends the probe using the target sequence
 * Labelled nucleotides are used, so that the occurrence of extension can be seen by fluorescence
+	* A and T are labeled with DNP
+	* C and G are labeled with biotin
+	* In the staining phase A/T is colore redwith anti-DNP-red and C/G green with straptavidin-green
 * Infinium I assay: 1 color
 	* It uses a bead for unmethylated C (U probe) and one for methylated C (M probe)
 	* The U probe ends with A (and thus binds T) at the target site, the M probe ends in G